iq1604/stock_prediction_model/README.md

 In anaconda prompt command pip install 'Package name' would install the required package along with all the dependencies.

 Otherwise one can also use conda installation.
-For mode details check out https://docs.conda.io/projects/conda/en/latest/commands/install.html
+For more details check out https://docs.conda.io/projects/conda/en/latest/commands/install.html

 For linux based systems pip install package commands can be directly run from normal command prompt to download package and its dependencies.